Norway Cruises: Explore The Fjords All Year Round

-Arguably one of the most awe-inspiring ferry trips on Earth, this 20km chug takes you through the very steep-sided Geirangerfjord, past abandoned homesteads clinging to the vertiginous sides, and tall blue-green waterfalls that drop into emerald waters below.
+Arguably one of the most awe-inspiring ferry trips on Earth, Geirangerfjord is considered one of the most beautiful fjords in the world.
+This 20km chug takes you through the very steep-sided Geirangerfjord, past abandoned homesteads clinging to the vertiginous sides, and tall blue-green waterfalls that drop into emerald waters below.

 Pulpit Rock and the Lysefjord

 Even without the world famous Pulpit Rock (Preikestolen) - a vast table-like jutting rock that overlooks the water - Lysefjord would be one of Norway's most impressive fjords.
 If you dare ascend to Pulpit Rock itself, you'll be rewarded with views into the fjord, some 604m below.
 Not one for the vertigo sufferers among us, but definitely a potential highlight of your Instagram account!

 OK, this isn't a fjord, but it still qualifies as a "must-visit '' if you can.
 Jostedalsbreen is in fact an ice cap covering 487sq km (almost half of the Jostedalsbreen National Park) and in places is hundreds of metres thick.

 Most towns near the icecap offer tours which involve you slipping into some crampons and crunching steadily across the duck-egg-blue ice.

 On cruises to Skjolden, cruises to Olden and cruises to Hellesylt for example, you will find most cruise lines offer shore excursions to Jostedalsbreen.

 A number of cruise lines offer all-year-round cruises to certain Norwegian fjords.
 Lysefjord & Preikestolen is the most popular.
 Winter trips offer up the tantalising possibility of witnessing the Northern Lights.